K-Phoen/k-phoen.github.io/_drafts/swim.md

 has been shown that such epidemic process spreads exponentially fast and all the nodes in the cluster will eventually (and rapidly) receive the gossips.

+To improve resiliency in case of nodes failures and packet losses, each node has its own prioritized list of "gossips" to disseminate.
+And each packet sent by the protocol can be used to piggyback a fixed amount of gossips.

 ### Suspicion mechanism

+The failure detector component can easily detect as dead a node due to packet losses or because it was asleep for some time (because of a temporary issue, an unusual load of work, GC pauses, …).
+The node would then be incorrectly considered dead and forced to leave the cluster.

+To mitigate this effect, a "*suspicion*" sub-protocol was introduced.

+It works as follows.
+Consider a node *A* that chooses another node *B* as
+<code>ping</code> target.
+If *A* receives no direct or indirect <code>ACK</code>
+from *B*, it does NOT declare it dead.
+Instead, it marks the unresponsive node as *suspected* in its local memberlist and it transfers this update to the dissemination component.
+Each node receiving the update also updates its local memberlist and keeps on disseminating the update.

+That being said, **suspected members do stay on the memberlists** and are treated similarly to healthy members.

+If any node receives an <code>ACK</code> from a suspected node, it un-suspects the node and disseminate the information.
+Similarly, if a node receive a gossip indicating that it is suspected, it can start propagating a "hey, I'm alive!" message to clarify the situation.

+After a predefined timeout, suspected nodes are marked as dead and the information is propagated.

+This mechanism reduces (but does not eliminate) the rate of failure detection false positives.
+Notice also that the *Strong Completeness* property of the original protocol continues to hold.
+Failures of processes suspecting a failed process may prolong detection time, but eventual detection is still guaranteed.

+From the above discussion, <code>Alive</code> messages override
+<code>Suspect</code> messages, and <code>Confirm</code> messages override both
+<code>Suspect</code> and <code>Alive</code> messages, in their effect on the
+local membership list element corresponding to the suspected member.

+However, a member might be suspected and unsuspected multiple times during its lifetime.
+These multiple events need to be distinguished through unique identifiers.
+Each node will maintain its own *incarnation number*.
+This number is set to 0 when the node joins the cluster and can be incremented only by the node itself, when it receives information about itself being suspected in the current incarnation.
+The suspected node will then emit an
+<code>Alive</code> message with an incremented incarnation number and
+disseminate it.

+The incarnation number must be included, along a node identifier, in every
+<code>Alive</code>, <code>Suspect</code> and <code>Confirm</code> messages.
+This
+number will be used to establish an "happens-before" relationship between events.
+For instance:

+ * receiving the message <code>{ Alive C, incarnation = 4 }</code> would overrides the message <code>{ Suspect C, incarnation = 3 }</code> as the incarnation number of the suspected *C* node is less than the alive *C* node.
+ * on the other hand, the message <code>{ Alive C, incarnation = 3 }</code>
+     would not be overridden by <code>{ Suspect C, incarnation = 2 }</code>

 ### Deterministic probe-target selection